-Schwinger scattering is caused by the interaction between the neutron's magnetic dipole moment (MDM) and the atomic electric field silicon crystal.
-The atomic electric field of the silicon induces a tiny magnetic field in the rest frame of the moving neutron which rotates the neutron polarization by a very small angle (about 3.2´10-4 radians).
+Schwinger scattering is caused by the interaction between the neutron's magnetic dipole moment (MDM) and the atomic electric field inside a silicon crystal.
+The atomic electric field with a magnitude of 108 V/cm induces a tiny magnetic field in the rest frame of the moving neutron and thus a torque that rotates the neutron polarization by a very small angle (about 3.2x10-4 radians).
 To magnify this rotation a neutron beam is Bragg reflected down a narrow slot cut from perfect silicon.
 At each of consecutive reflection a magnetic field will rotate of the neutron polarization by π/2 in order for the Schwinger scattering effect to accumulate.
 For 135 successive reflections off of the (220)-planes of our crystal a 3.84 Å neutron will produce a small but measurable total rotation of 0.043 radians.

 The figure in the top right shows the experiment setup.
 Neutrons are polarized via a neutron supermirror polarizer.
 Afterwards the neutrons’ polarization direction is rotated 90 degrees using a copper precession coil before it enters the slotted crystal.
 Here the